Arthur Lessac: Professional development

 Lessac's work with actors changed with the publication of his book in 1960.
 Famed directors Elia Kazan and Robert Whitehead appointed Lessac as teacher of voice, speech, singing and dialects for their historic repertory company at the Lincoln Center in 1962.
 Here Lessac worked with two of the top teachers in acting and dance, Robert Lewis and Anna Sokolow.
 Although the company only lasted one season, working with the most respected theatre professionals at the time reveals how much of an impact his work made on the theatre community.

 In the summer of 1969, the theatre program at the State University of New York (SUNY) in Binghamton hired Lessac as full professor with immediate tenure with the mandate to develop the undergraduate and MFA acting program.
 The summer after his first year, he began teaching intensive workshops over 8 weeks that included all the tenets of his voice and body work.
 The intensives continue today each summer over 4 weeks and are taught by his master teachers of the work.
 Lessac left SUNY in 1981 as Professor Emeritus, but continued teaching in training programs all over the United States, Puerto Rico (where one of his students was Adrian Garcia), Germany, Yugoslavia, South Africa, and Mexico.
 Lessac's teachers and disciples felt the urgency of maintaining the pedagogical practices of the work plus the desire to expand kinesensic research into new terrain.
 They founded the Lessac Institute in 1998 and developed an examination for teaching certification in 2000.
 The Lessac Institute now has dozens of certified trainers in sixteen states as well as trainers in South Africa, Germany, Belgium, and England.
 In addition, there are dozens of practitioners on track for certification.

 Software

 Lessac's work is the basis for a new software for text-to-speech technology being developed by Lessac Technologies, Inc. (LTI) of West Newton, Massachusetts.

+Personal life

+Lessac was born in Haifa, then in Ottoman Palestine (modern-day Israel) and moved to the United States with his parents at the age of two.
+When his parents' marriage broke down, they left him at an orphanage in Pleasantville, New York, where he grew up.
+He would abandon his original surname and adopted that of a family he had befriended while working as a delivery boy for a delicatessen in Brooklyn.

+He was married to Bertha Braverman from 1935 till her death in 1983.
+They had two children: a son, Michael, and a daughter, Fredi.
+Lessac died in Los Angeles in September 2011.